 Baltimore’s central location makes it easy to get to and from the area.
 The city is served by one of the nation’s busiest international airports, Baltimore Washington International (BWI) Thurgood Marshall Airport, just 20 minutes from downtown.
 Other major airports nearby include Ronald Reagan Washington National Airport (DCA) just outside Washington D.C. and Dulles International Airport (IAD) in Northern Virginia, a short drive from the nation’s capital.
 Major interstates, including I-95 and I-695, serve the city and its metropolitan area.

-Located just a few minutes from Carey’s Baltimore Campus, Baltimore’s Penn Station is a major hub for train service along the nation’s northeast corridor stretching from Washington, D.C. to Boston, Mass.
+Located just a few minutes from Carey’s Baltimore location, Baltimore’s Penn Station is a major hub for train service along the nation’s northeast corridor stretching from Washington, D.C. to Boston, Mass.
 Amtrak and Maryland Rail Commuter (MARC) trains provide regular service, along with Baltimore’s light rail system, which connects to other city mass transit options.

 100 International Drive

 Baltimore, MD 21202

 The Johns Hopkins Carey Business School in Harbor East is located in the Legg Mason Tower at 100 International Drive, Baltimore, Maryland 21202.

 From BWI Thurgood Marshall Airport: Take I-195 West for 4 miles.
 Take exit 4A for I-95 North toward I-695 Baltimore for 5 miles.
 Take Exit 53 for I-395 N toward Downtown/Inner Harbor for 1 mile.
 Make a slight right onto West Conway Street.
 Make a left onto Light Street.
 Make a right onto East Pratt Street.
 Make a right onto President Street.
 Continue through the roundabout to the 3rd exit onto President Street.
 Legg Mason Tower parking garage will be on your right.

 Take the office elevator to the building lobby.